uditalias/injex/website/docs/runtimes-create.md

 }
 ```

-In the node runtime we load all files inside the `rootDirs` config as you can see in line 3.
+We load all files inside the `rootDirs` config with the node runtime, as shown in line 3.
 In line 5 we iterate and call the `registerModuleExports()` method for each file with the `require(filePath)` module as an argument, so Injex can scan it and look for module definitions.

 ### `IContainerConfig` interface